Swanland: Geography

 The village of Swanland is located approximately 7 mi to the west of the centre of Kingston upon Hull on the eastern fringes of the Yorkshire Wolds.
 The village is distinct from other settlements in the area, separated by fields.
 To the east are the townships of West Ella, Willerby and Anlaby; to the south-east Hessle and to the south-west North Ferriby.

 The civil parish of Swanland is surrounded by the parishes of North Ferriby, Welton, Skidby, Kirk Ella, and Hessle to the south, west, north, north-east and east respectively, with the A63 road forming part of the southern boundary, Melton Bottom road the western boundary, and the A164 approximating to the eastern boundary.
 The parish is between around 50 and 90 m above sea level, with a peak of 92 m on the western outskirts of the village, close to the location of a water tower.

 Swanland offers fine views of the surrounding countryside, particularly across the Humber Estuary, as has been noted historically.

 According to the 2011 UK census, Swanland parish had a population of 3,802, an increase on the 2001 UK census figure of 3,688.

-Swanland lies within the Parliamentary constituency of Haltemprice and Howden.
+Swanland lies within the Parliamentary constituency of Goole and Pocklington.